Def: feminine — having qualities traditionally ascribed to women

 But what are those qualities?
 Traditionally ascribed.
 Meek and mild?
 Strong and powerful?
 Outdated.

-Last autumn, having experienced a breakthrough, I suddenly realized that I couldn’t easily ascribe any qualities to divine femininity and divine masculinity.
+In the autumn of 2016, having experienced a breakthrough, I suddenly realized that I couldn’t easily ascribe any qualities to natural organic femininity and natural organic masculinity.
 I really wanted to understand, to reconnect with the essence of each.
 Of course, there are many who have written on it, and I simply need to discover (or rather, uncover) it for myself, to anchor it in.

 In the early 2000’s, I came upon a native shaman in Arizona.
-His wisdom teaches that our essence is part feminine aspect and part masculine essence.
+His wisdom teaches that our essence is part feminine aspect and part masculine aspect.
 I think we’re all pretty agreed upon that.
 What he said next I’d not heard before and found much resonance with it.
 He said that the physical vessel we are born into carries it’s own gender essence so that as women we are expressing as 2/3 feminine and 1/3 masculine with the reverse being true for men who are expressing as 2/3 masculine and 1/3 feminine.
 This feels good to me.
 I’ve always struggled to be half and half.
 I’m not.
-I’m much more feminine.
 Healing the imbalance isn’t as daunting.
+Of course, this is one perspective, and I did grow up a tomboy.
+Point being, we all carry these energies, and it is the comfortable balance that brings us into our fullest expression.